This Ohiya Jeep Track journey was so special and close to my heart because I gathered a lifetime of memories.

 A short distance after passing the v-cut, you will pass through a small stream that runs across the road, this stream is what eventually flows down and becomes the Bambarakanda waterfall.

-Due of the volume of water and the force at which it’s crossing the trek, some of my colleges chose the narrow metal bridge to go over the stream while I took the risk of crossing the stream (want to learn how to take calculated risk and faith life).
+Due to the volume of water and the force at which it’s crossing the trek, some of my colleges chose the narrow metal bridge to go over the stream while I took the risk of crossing the stream (want to learn how to take a calculated risk and faith life).